rpolishchuk3/rpolishchuk3/README.md

 # Welcome to My GitHub! 🚀

 Hey!
-I’m Robert Polishchuk, an Applied Mathematics major with a Computing Science minor at the University of Alberta.
-I enjoy quantitative analysis, actuarial modeling and risk assesment using programming tools to model uncertainty, analyze markets and turn raw data into meaningful insights.
+I’m Robert Polishchuk, a Statistics major with a Computing Science minor at the University of Alberta.
+I’m interested in statistical modeling, machine learning, and data driven problem solving, with a focus on modeling uncertainty, building predictive systems, and extracting insights from real world data.

 ---